apache/asterixdb/asterixdb/asterix-doc/src/main/user-defined_function/udf.md

     USE udfs;

     CREATE FUNCTION sentiment(a)
-    LANGUAGE PYTHON DETERMINISTIC
-    AS "pylib","sentiment_mod:sent_model";
+      AS "sentiment_mod", "sent_model.sentiment" AT pylib;

-By default, AsterixDB will treat all external functions as `NOT DETERMINISTIC`.
-Loosely this means the result might change depending on when the function is called, regardless of the input.
-This function behaves the same on each input, so we can safely call it `DETERMINISTIC`.
-This will enable better optimization of queries including this function.
+By default, AsterixDB will treat all external functions as deterministic.
+It means the function must return the same result for the same input, irrespective of when or how many times the function is called on that input.
+This particular function behaves the same on each input, so it satisfies the deterministic property.
+This enables better optimization of queries including this function.
+If a function is not deterministic then it should be declared as such by using `WITH` sub-clause:

+    USE udfs;

+    CREATE FUNCTION sentiment(a)
+      AS "sentiment_mod", "sent_model.sentiment" AT pylib
+      WITH { "deterministic": false }

 With the function now defined, it can then be used as any other scalar SQL++ function would be.
 For example:

     USE udfs;

     INSERT INTO Tweets([
       {"id":1, "msg":"spam is great"},
-    {"id":2, "msg":"i will not eat green eggs and ham"}, {"id":3, "msg":"bacon is better"}]);
+      {"id":2, "msg":"i will not eat green eggs and ham"}, {"id":3, "msg":"bacon is better"}

-    USE udfs;
+    ]);

     SELECT t.msg as msg, sentiment(t.msg) as sentiment FROM Tweets t;